-The Company's operations have not been significantly impacted from the novel coronavirus ("COVID-19") pandemic thus far.
-However, the Company continued to observe increased lag times between patient identification and Galafold® initiation due to the resurgence of COVID-19 into 2021.
+The Company's operations have not been significantly impacted by the novel coronavirus ("COVID-19") pandemic thus far.
+However, the Company continued to observe periodic increase in lag times between patient identification and Galafold® initiation due to the resurgence of COVID-19 into 2021.
 The Company has maintained operations in all geographies, secured its global supply chain for its commercial and clinical products, and maintained the operational integrity of its clinical trials, with minimal disruption.
 The Company believes its ability to continue to operate without any significant disruptions will depend on the continued health of its employees, the ongoing demand for Galafold® and the continued operation of its global supply chain.
 The Company has continued to provide uninterrupted access to medicines for those in need of treatment, while prioritizing the health and safety of its global workforce.
 However, the Company's results of operations in future periods may be negatively impacted by unknown future impacts from the COVID-19 pandemic.

-The Company had an accumulated deficit of \$2.1 billion as of March 31, 2021 and anticipates incurring losses through the fiscal year ending December 31, 2021 and beyond.
-The Company has historically funded its operations through stock offerings, debt issuances, Galafold® revenues, collaborations, and other financing arrangements.
+The Company had an accumulated deficit of \$2.2 billion as of September 30, 2021 and anticipates incurring losses through the fiscal year ending December 31, 2021 and beyond.
+The Company has historically funded its operations through stock offerings, Galafold® revenues, debt issuances, collaborations, and other financing arrangements.

-Based on current operating models, the Company believes that the current cash position, which includes expected revenues, is sufficient to fund the Company's operations and ongoing research programs to achieve self-sustainability.
+Based on the current operating model, the Company believes that the current cash position, which includes expected revenues, and net proceeds from the September 2021 private placement of securities, is sufficient to fund the Company's operations and ongoing research programs to achieve self-sustainability.
 Potential impacts of the COVID-19 pandemic, business development collaborations, pipeline expansion, and investment in manufacturing capabilities could impact the Company's future capital requirements.